benpate/silicon-dome/README.md

 **Image Credits.
 None.**  The banner image was an AI-generated using https://www.freepik.com.
 AI images cannot be copyrighted or owned by anyone.
 Savor the delicious irony.

+## No Warranty

+Digital Dome is a solid defense against many AI scanners and malicious bots.
+But it is not a complete Web Application Firewall, and it comes with NO WARRANTIES or GUARANTEES against any particular online threats.
+Be mindful.

 ## Pull Requests Welcome

-While many parts of this module have been used for years in production environments, it is still a work in progress and will benefit from your experience reports, use cases, and contributions.
-If you have an idea for making Rosetta better, send in a pull request.
+The battle agains rampant AIs is ongoing, and this module will require constant upkeep to stay current.
+I will happily accept any and all experience reports, use cases, and contributions that will make Digital Dome better.
+If you have an idea for making Digital Dome better, [file an issue](https://github.com/benpate/digital-dome/issues) or [send in a pull request](https://github.com/benpate/digital-dome/pulls).
 We're all in this together! ✨